Thunderstorm Convection Experiment (Video)

 Why

-It is because low density fluid rises above high density fluid.
+It is because low-density fluid rises above the high-density one.

 This process is called convection.

-In the ocean (i.e. giant water tank), when water from areas with different temperatures comes together, convection makes the water churn to create deep sea current.
+In the ocean (giant water tank), when water from areas with different temperatures comes together, convection makes the water churn to create a deep sea current.

-Similarly in the atmosphere, warm air rises and cold air falls to churn the air.
+Likewise, in the atmosphere, warm air rises.
+Then, the cold air falls to churn the air.

 Want to learn more about water?
 Here are some science project ideas with water.